jlperona-teaching/ecs390-fall19/seminars/week05.md

 Once we complete the topic, I will ask why we covered UDL today right after discussing how you as a student learn in a classroom.
 There is a specific answer I am looking for, which is the one thing I hope that you take away from today.

-Finally, I'll ask if anyone has any questions before we move on.
+Finally, I'll ask if anyone has any questions before we finish for today.
+I will also collect the sign-in sheets that you were using for brainstorming earlier.

 ## Assignment for This Week